On the Morita Reduced Versions of Skew Group Algebras of Path Algebras: Definitions and main results

 \section{Definitions and main results}

-Throughout the article, $\k$ denotes an algebraically closed field.
-For all finite dimensional algebras $\Lambda$, their categories of finite dimensional left modules are denoted by $\mod{\Lambda}$.
+Throughout the article, ${\mathbbm{k}}$ denotes an algebraically closed field.
+For all finite dimensional algebras $\Lambda$, their categories of finite dimensional left modules are denoted by $\mathrm{mod}(\Lambda)$.

 This section presents the main results of this text as well as the needed definitions and notation.
-These results are illustrated in section~\ref{sec:examples}.
+These definitions are illustrated with a running example throughout the section.
+A full application of the main results is presented on an example in section~\ref{sec:examples}.
 The remaining sections are devoted to the proofs of these results.

-\begin{set} Let $Q_0$, $S$, $G$, and $M$ be as follows. \begin{itemize} \item $Q_0$ is a finite set and $S$ is the semi-simple $\k$-algebra $\k{Q_0}$. \item $G$ is a finite group with order not divisible by $\car$ and acting on $Q_0$. \item $M$ is a finite dimensional $S$-bimodule, considered as a collection of vector spaces $(\,_iM_j)_{(i,j)\in Q_0^2}$, endowed with an action of $G$ written exponentially and such that $^g( \,_iM_j) = \,_{g\cdot i}M_{g\cdot j}$ for all $i,j\in Q_0$ and $g\in G$. \end{itemize} \end{set}
+\begin{set} Let $Q_0$, $S$, $G$, and $M$ be as follows. \begin{itemize} \item $Q_0$ is a finite set and $S$ is the semi-simple ${\mathbbm{k}}$-algebra ${\mathbbm{k}}{Q_0}$. \item $G$ is a finite group with order not divisible by $\mathrm{char}({\mathbbm{k}})$ and acting on $Q_0$. \item $M$ is a finite dimensional $S$-bimodule, considered as a collection of vector spaces $(\,_iM_j)_{(i,j)\in Q_0^2}$, endowed with an action of $G$ written exponentially and such that $^g( \,_iM_j) = \,_{g\cdot i}M_{g\cdot j}$ for all $i,j\in Q_0$ and $g\in G$. \end{itemize} \end{set}

-The choice of a basis of $_iM_j$, for all $i,j\in Q_0$ determines a quiver $Q$ such that $T_S(M) \simeq \k Q$ as $\k$-algebras.
+The choice of a basis of $_iM_j$, for all $i,j\in Q_0$ determines a quiver $Q$ such that $T_S(M) \simeq {\mathbbm{k}} Q$ as ${\mathbbm{k}}$-algebras.
 All finite quivers arise in this way.

 The actions of $G$ on $S$ and $M$ induce an action on $T_S(M)$ by algebra automorphisms such that $^g(m_1\otimes\cdots \otimes m_n) = \,^gm_1 \otimes \cdots \otimes \,^gm_n$ for all $g\in G$ and $m_1,\ldots,m_n \in M$.
-Recall that the skew group algebra $T_S(M)*G$ is the $\k$-algebra with underlying vector space $T_S(M)*G$, where the tensor $u \otimes v$ is denoted by $u*v$ for all $u\in T_S(M)$ and $v\in \k G$, and with product such that $(u * g) \cdot (u'*g') = (u\cdot\,^gu')*gg'$ for all $u,u'\in T_S(M)$ and $g,g'\in G$.
-It is customary to consider $T_S(M)$ and $\k G$ as subalgebras of $T_S(M)*G$ in the canonical way.
+Recall that the skew group algebra $T_S(M)*G$ is the ${\mathbbm{k}}$-algebra with underlying vector space $T_S(M) \otimes G$, where the tensor $u \otimes v$ is denoted by $u*v$ for all $u\in T_S(M)$ and $v\in {\mathbbm{k}} G$, and with product such that $(u * g) \cdot (u'*g') = (u\cdot\,^gu')*gg'$ for all $u,u'\in T_S(M)$ and $g,g'\in G$.
+It is customary to consider $T_S(M)$ and ${\mathbbm{k}} G$ as subalgebras of $T_S(M)*G$ in the canonical way.